10 of the most dangerous animals in New Zealand

 The bluebottle jellyfish’s tentacles are up to 10m in length and the sting from them is incredibly painful!
 Even worse, the burning sensation can result in anaphylactic shock, fever or respiratory distress.

-They are mostly present during the summer season, but can be found in the ocean and on the beach right throughout the year.
+They are mostly present during the summer, but can be found in the ocean and on the beach right throughout the year.

 Should you get stung, keep eye on the symptoms and seek medical attention if required.